 Certain pain and itching in the incision are common during this healing process.
-While most women do not wish for a Cesarean section (C-section), sometimes health issues or risks to you and your baby make a C-section necessary.
+While you may not wish for a Cesarean section (C-section), sometimes health issues or risks to you and your baby make it necessary.

-A C-section creates a physical cut in the abdomen and through the uterus so that the doctor is able to reach baby.
+A C-section creates a physical cut in the abdomen and through the uterus so that the doctor is able to reach the baby.
 That cut is then sewn shut with sutures.
 As is the case with any wound, healing can be painful and itchy.
-Even with pain medications, tenderness to the area of surgery is common.
+Even with pain medications, tenderness from the surgery is common.

-While some incision pain is common, moving, stretching and lifting too soon after a C-section can cause torn sutures and possibly a reopening of the wound.
-It is important to call a physician immediately if there is any sign of a Cesarean wound opening and drainage from the wound, even after leaving the hospital.
+While some incision pain is common, moving, stretching and lifting too soon after a C-section can cause torn sutures and a possible reopening of the wound.
+It is important to call a physician immediately if there is any sign of a C-section wound opening or drainage from the wound, even after leaving the hospital.

-A red incision, bleeding, discolored discharge, or foul odors as well as a fever and elevated temperate above 100.4 F are all reasons to seek immediate medical attention.
+A red incision, bleeding, discolored discharge, or foul odors as well as a fever and an elevated temperate above 100.4 F are all reasons to seek immediate medical attention.
 There is always a risk of infection associated with surgery and C-sections are no different.
 Antibiotics can be used to treat an infection if caught early.
-Late stage infections can lead to additional health problems and hospitalization.
+Late-stage infections can lead to additional health problems and hospitalization.

-Rest is the most effective treatment.
-Moving, stretching, lifting, cleaning and cooking are the most common causes of increased incision pain.
+Rest is the most effective kind of treatment.
+Moving, stretching, lifting, cleaning, and cooking can cause pain.
 After a C-section, moms are often given medications to dull the incision pain, but this does not mean increased activity will not cause further pain or ripped sutures.
 Constipation and gas can also cause pain in the area of the incision.
-Eating meals slowly, increasing water intake, leaving behind spicy and fatty foods until healed will all help to prevent gas and bloating.
+Eating meals slowly, increasing water intake, and avoiding spicy and fatty foods until the wound is healed can help to prevent gas and bloating.